 Few places effortlessly capture the holiday season as Timberline Lodge on the slopes of Mt.
 Hood.
 The historic lodge, built in 1937 by local craftspeople, features custom woodworking, masonry, wrought iron and textiles — resulting in a timeless atmosphere ideal for celebrating holiday traditions.

-At an elevation of 6,000-feet, the Timberline Ski Area surrounds the lodge.
-The wide-open, high-alpine terrain is accessible during the early season by two high-speed quads, which eventually succumb to the deep snowpack.
-But, while they’re open, this terrain is not unlike what you’d find in the European Alps.
-The four lower lifts access a network of groomed runs and protected tree skiing allowing riders to find great turns no matter the weather conditions.
+At an elevation of 6,000-feet, the ski area surrounds the lodge.
+The uppermost high-alpine terrain is accessible by the Magic Mile high-speed quad when conditions allow— this terrain is not unlike what you’d find in the European Alps.
+The four lower lifts access a network of groomed runs and protected tree skiing allowing riders to find great turns no matter the weather conditions… all the way back down to Government Camp if you desire.

 When visitors enter the lodge, they are greeted by a warm woodsy setting, the sounds of a crackling fire, expansive views of the snowy Mt.
 Hood summit and generous tail wagging from the resident St. Bernard dogs, Heidi and Bruno.
 Beginning the first week in December, the scene is set to the season as fragrant pine garlands, lights and festive decorations are strung throughout the lodge ahead of the annual holiday events.
-The seasonal cheer combined with ski-in-ski-out lodging makes for the ultimate ‘Norman Rockwell meets Warren Miller’ experience that you’ll only find at Timberline Lodge & Ski Area.
+The seasonal cheer combined with ski-in-ski-out lodging makes for the ultimate ‘Norman Rockwell meets Warren Miller’ experience that you’ll only find at Timberline.

 Christmas Tree Lighting

-On Friday, December 13, 2019 the holiday season at Timberline kicks off with the lighting of the 30-foot evergreen tree along with caroling in the main lobby starting at 6:00 pm.
+The holiday season at Timberline kicks off with the lighting of the 30-foot evergreen tree in mid-December along with caroling in the main lobby.
 Everyone is invited to join in decorating and singing.
 This holiday tradition is guaranteed to nudge even the biggest curmudgeon into the holiday spirit.
 No reservations required.

 Christmas Eve